PokeNavBot/pokenav-documentation/source/moderation.md

     To prevent accidently changing teams, PokeNav will only assign your team if you do not have a team role assigned on that server.
 You can change your team with the `$team` command.
 ```

+#### Restrict Team Screenshots

+By default, PokeNav will only read team screenshots if the user didn't have a team role set (preventing the user from switching teams).

+You can allow them to switch teams, even if they already had one, by toggling this feature OFF.

 #### Auto Assign Team Roles